-Looking for short-term dip in stock price, followed by longer-term appreciation.
+Looking for a short-term dip in stock price, followed by a longer-term appreciation.

 The cash-secured put involves writing a put option and simultaneously setting aside the cash to buy the stock if assigned.
 If things go as hoped, it allows an investor to buy the stock at a price below its current market value.

 The investor must be prepared for the possibility that the put won't be assigned.
-In that case, the investor simply keeps the interest on the T-Bill and the premium received for selling the put option.
+In that case, the investor simply keeps the premium received for selling the put option.

-This is primarily a stock acquisition strategy for an investor who is very price-sensitive.
+This is primarily a stock acquisition strategy for a price-sensitive investor.
 Unlike a naked put writer whose only goal is to collect premium income, a cash-secured put writer actually wants to acquire the underlying stock via assignment.
 The strike price, less the premium received, represents a desirable purchase price.

-However, the transaction is not guaranteed.
+However, the put assignment is not guaranteed.
 Should the stock price remain above the strike during the life of the option, the investor will miss out on the stock purchase.
 The consolation would be pocketing the premium received for the put.

 If the investor is intent on acquiring the stock and is less concerned about price, there are other strategy choices worth considering.